 DISCLAIMER: The Star Trek characters are the property of Paramount Studios, Inc and Viacom.
 The story contents are the creation and property of Djinn and are copyright (c) 2005 by Djinn.
 This story is Rated R.

 Chakotay closed his eyes, enjoying the tranquility, feeling the temperature fall a bit with the incoming darkness.
 He heard the sound of the chair opposite him being pulled out, smelled a familiar perfume.
-Smiling, he reached for his glass, found himself grasping firm, warm flesh instead.
-Small fingers tightened on his, and for a moment he thought he was back on New Earth talking about parameters.
+Smiling, he reached for his glass and found himself grasping firm, warm flesh instead.
+Small fingers tightened on his and for a moment he thought he was back on New Earth talking about parameters.